Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-In what follows we need the following technical proposition. \begin{proposition} Let $\phi^N=(\phi^N_1\ge \phi^N_2\ge \dots \ge \phi^N_k)$, $N=1,2,\dots$ be a sequence of $k$-dimensional random variables.
-Suppose that there exists a random variable $\phi^\infty$ such that for every $x=(x_1,\dots,x_k)$ in a neighborhood of $(0,\dots,0)$ we have
+In what follows we need the following technical proposition. \begin{proposition} Let $\phi^N=(\phi^N_1\ge\phi^N_2\ge\cdots\ge\phi^N_k)$, $N=1,2,\ldots $ be a sequence of $k$-dimensional random variables.\vadjust{\goodbreak} Suppose that there exists a random variable $\phi^\infty$ such that for every $x=(x_1,\ldots,x_k)$ in a neighborhood of $(0,\ldots,0)$, we have

-Then $\phi^N\to \phi$ in the sense of weak convergence of random variables. \end{proposition} \begin{proof} For $k=1$ this is a classical statement, see e.g.\ \cite[Section 30]{Bi}.
-For general $k$ this statement is, perhaps, less known, but it can be proven by the same standard techniques as for $k=1$. \end{proof}
+Then $\phi^N\to\phi^\infty$ in the sense of weak convergence of random variables. \end{proposition} \begin{pf} For $k=1$ this is a classical statement; see, for example, \cite{Bi}, Section~30.
+For general $k$ this statement is, perhaps, less known, but it can be proven by the same standard techniques as for $k=1$. \end{pf}